Exterior Real Estate Photography: Benefits, Challenges, and Tips to Help Take the Best Photos

 Highlight incredible views to support a high asking price

-Aerial or drone photography is perfect for capturing a property from an elevated or vast distance.
+Aerial or drone photography is used in real estate because it is perfect for capturing a property from an elevated or vast distance.
 The distance provides a holistic view of the property, which is the foundation for agents and photographers to dig into and highlight the property's elements, like a stunning view.

 The backyard and accompanying view at Casa Nostra, Sicily